grafana/loki/docs/sources/clients/promtail/configuration.md

 ### docker_sd_config

-Docker service discovery configurations allow retrieving targets from a Docker daemon.
+Docker service discovery allows retrieving targets from a Docker daemon.
-It will only watch containers of the daemon referenced with the host parameter.
-That means it should run on each node in a distributed setup.
+It will only watch containers of the Docker daemon referenced with the host parameter.
+Docker service discovery should run on each node in a distributed setup.
 The containers must run with either the [json-file](https://docs.docker.com/config/containers/logging/json-file/) or [journald](https://docs.docker.com/config/containers/logging/journald/) logging driver.